Michael Angarano

 Michael Anthony Angarano (born December 3, 1987) is an American actor.
 He became known for his roles in the film Music of the Heart (1999) and the television series Cover Me (2000–2001), as well as for playing a recurring role as Elliott in the sitcom Will & Grace.
 Since then he has starred in a number of films including Sky High (2005), Lords of Dogtown (2005), The Forbidden Kingdom (2008), Gentlemen Broncos (2009), Haywire (2011), The English Teacher (2013), Sun Dogs (2017), and Oppenheimer (2023).
 He has also appeared in the television series I'm Dying Up Here (2017–2018) and This Is Us.
 The latter earned him a Primetime Emmy Award nomination as an Outstanding Guest Actor in a Drama Series in 2019.

 Early life

-Angarano was born in Brooklyn, New York City, to Michael and Doreen Angarano; he has two sisters and a younger brother.
+Angarano was born in Bensonhurst, Brooklyn, New York City, to Michael and Doreen Angarano; he has two sisters and a younger brother.
 He is of Italian descent.

+He was raised in Oakwood, Staten Island before his family moved to California when he was 12.
 His family owns and operates the dance studio Reflections in Dance in Canoga Park, California.
 Angarano graduated from Crespi Carmelite High School.